johmaru/CopyPastaPicture/README.md

 For the Contributor

-If you want to create a new Window.xaml & Window.xaml.cs, be sure to initialize the TomlControl library.
 Be sure to generate Logs with LogController for any code that may have explainable behavior or errors.